sqweelygig/supercool-servers/README.md

 	* One of these is internal and is thermostatically regulated.
 	* The server room does not affect the ambient environments.
 * Overcooling the server room environment will have a negligible effect on the internal temperature of computing equipment.
-	* The use of precision ventilation units can counter the risk of hot and cold spots.
+	* Engineered ventilation can counter the risk of hot and cold spots.
-	* The computing equipment fans will slow since the same volume of cooler air will have an increased cooling effect.
+	* The computing equipment fans will slow since a lower volume of cooler air will have the same cooling effect.
 	* There is a moderate range of acceptable temperatures at the inlet of a server
 * Thermal units, such as the coefficient of production and joules of thermal energy, can be eliminated from the model.
 	* Passive observations measure the duty cycle required to maintain temperature differences.